pclavell/project_template/template_user/analysis/README.md

 ## Organization

-To help get started, we provide template R and Python files [template.r](template.r) and [template.py](template.py) with headers and example code that you can use to interface with the project environment.
+To help get started, we provide template R and Python files [template.R](template.R) and [template_python.ipynb](template_python.ipynb) with headers and example code that you can use to interface with the project environment.
 The headers must be copied to start your scripts, otherwise the framework won't work.

 <!-- TODO add links / descriptions here
  -->